Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Introduction

-The third axis concentrates on the use of \textit{randomness as a means to simplify strategies} and/or reduce their memory requirements.
+The last axis concentrates on the use of \textit{randomness as a means to simplify strategies} and/or reduce their memory requirements.
 Examples of this endeavour can be found in~\cite{DBLP:conf/qest/ChatterjeeAH04,DBLP:conf/hybrid/ChatterjeeHP08,DBLP:conf/stacs/Horn09,DBLP:journals/acta/ChatterjeeRR14,DBLP:conf/concur/MonmegePR20}.
 These are further motivations to understand randomised strategies even in contexts where randomness is not needed a priori to play optimally.

 \textbf{Outline.} Section~\ref{section:preliminaries} summarises all preliminary notions.
 In Section~\ref{section:relationships}, we present the taxonomy illustrated in Figure~\ref{figure:lattice} and comment on it.
-We divide its proofs into two sections: Section~\ref{section:inclusions} establishes the inclusions, and Section~\ref{section:strictness} proves their strictness.
-Finally, Section~\ref{section:extensions} presents how we transfer our results to the richer settings of multi-player games and of games of imperfect information.
+We divide its proofs into two sections: Section~\ref{section:inclusions} establishes the inclusions, and Section~\ref{section:strictness} establishes the separation of distinct strategy classes.
+Finally, Sections~\ref{section:multiplayer} and~\ref{section:imperfect:information} present how we transfer our results to the richer settings of multi-player games and of games of imperfect information respectively.
+We conclude in Section~\ref{section:conclusion}.
+Appendix~\ref{appendix:probability_memory} is a technical appendix dedicated to the details of an equation introduced in Section~\ref{section:preliminaries}.

-This paper is a full version of a soon-to-appear conference paper~\cite{conf/concur/MainR22}.
-This version presents in full details the contributions of the conference paper, with detailed proofs.